 $50, $100, $500 $1000 a session?
 How should you set your life coaching fees?
 The tips and information on this page will help you decide what's right for you.

-One of the most common questions you are going to be asked is what are your personal life coaching fees - what does a life coach cost?
+One of the most common questions you are going to be asked is about your fees, - what does a life coach cost?